Black Beans Curry

-A rich creamy black beans curry is a great way to add this popular health food to your diet.
-Whether you use precooked or canned beans these get done in less than 15 minutes.
-Cooked in a rich curry sauce made with Indian curry powder, tomatoes, and yogurt this will become your favorite in no time.
+A rich creamy black bean curry is a great way to add this popular health food.
+Whether you use precooked or canned beans, these get done in less than 15 minutes.
+Cooked in a rich curry sauce made with Indian curry spices and coconut milk, this will become your favorite in no time.

 Black beans are becoming increasingly popular in our home these days.
 They are easy to incorporate into your diet once they have already been boiled.
 I love to soak and boil a big batch and store it in the freezer.
 That way I have them on hand for anything I need to use them.
 For example, add a handful to my salad or pulao rice.